Sensitivity analysis of spatio-temporal models describing nitrogen transfers, transformations and losses at the landscape scale: Results and Discussion

-A cluster analysis was applied to the ensemble of sensitivity indexes resulting from the sensitivity analysis of all spatially- and temporally-aggregated outcomes, in order to group outcomes with similar response to input factors.
+A cluster analysis was applied to the $29$ temporally- and spatially-aggregated outputs on the basis of their sensitivity indices.
+This led to groups of outputs having similar response to input factors.

-Figure \ref{fig:SI_Clusters} shows the clusters into which model outcomes were split.
-The number of clusters (M = 5) was set as the minimal number providing equal classifications of the outcomes with different clustering algorithms (k-means and hierarchical clustering).
-This partitioning allowed explaining $73.6\%$ of the variance of the sensitivity indexes and the number of clusters found this way corresponded to the number that would be chosen qualitatively with the elbow method \citep{ketchen1996application}.
+Figure \ref{fig:SI_Clusters} shows the clusters into which model outputs were split.
+The number of clusters (M = 5) was set as the minimal number providing equal classifications of the outputs with different clustering algorithms (k-means and hierarchical clustering).
+This partitioning made it possible to explain $73.6\%$ of the variance of the sensitivity indices and the number of clusters found by this way corresponded to the number that would be chosen qualitatively with the elbow method \citep{ketchen1996application}.

-The principal projections of the clusters of outcomes onto the axes of the transformed space are shown in Figures \ref{fig:resSI_PCA}a, \ref{fig:resSI_PCA}b and \ref{fig:resSI_PCA}c.
-The corresponding principal projections of the sensitivity indexes of input factors onto the axes of the transformed space are shown in Figures \ref{fig:resSI_PCA}d, \ref{fig:resSI_PCA}e and \ref{fig:resSI_PCA}f.
+The principal projections of the clusters of outputs onto the axes of the transformed space are shown in Figures \ref{fig:resSI_PCA}a, \ref{fig:resSI_PCA}b and \ref{fig:resSI_PCA}c.
+The corresponding principal projections of the sensitivity indices of input factors onto the axes of the transformed space are shown in Figures \ref{fig:resSI_PCA}d, \ref{fig:resSI_PCA}e and \ref{fig:resSI_PCA}f.

-The projection PC1-PC2 explained $65.6\%$ of the variance of the sensitivity indexes.
-This projection allowed a clear discrimination of clusters 1, 2 and 4, but clusters 3 and 5 were not so easily singled out (Figure \ref{fig:resSI_PCA}a).
-This observed cluster separation was driven by the main effects of factors J, F and to a lesser extent C and D. Indeed, clusters were split along the axes indicated by the arrows corresponding to the main effect of these factors, the length of each arrow being proportional to the importance of each effect (Figure \ref{fig:resSI_PCA}d).
-In these scheme, orthogonality indicates that indexes are independent from each other: the effects of J and F were almost independent from each other, as well as F, C and D. In contrast, J was antiparallel to C and D, indicating that whenever J had an effect, the other two did not, and \textit{vice versa}.
+The PC1-PC2 projection explained $65.6\%$ of the variance of the sensitivity indices.
+This projection made it possible to clearly discriminate clusters 1, 2 and 4, but clusters 3 and 5 were not so easily singled out (Fig. \ref{fig:resSI_PCA}a).
+This observed cluster separation was driven by the main effects of factors J, F and also factors C and D to a lesser extent.
+Indeed, clusters were split along the axes indicated by the arrows corresponding to the main effect of these factors, the length of each arrow being proportional to the importance of each effect (Fig. \ref{fig:resSI_PCA}d).
+In such a projection, orthogonality indicates that indices are independent from each other: the effects of factors J and F were almost independent from each other, as well as the effects of factors F, C and D. In contrast, factor J was antiparallel to factors C and D, indicating that whenever factor J had an effect, the other two did not, and \textit{vice versa}.
 Finally, factors C and D were parallel to each other indicating that they had the same effect on the same clusters of variables.